 The Water Services (No.2) Act 2013 provided for the transfer of functions, property and staff in respect of water services and sewage services from local authorities to Irish Water.
 The Local Government (Delimitation of Water Supply Disconnection Powers) Act, 1995 was repealed.

-The local authorities continued to have powers which were transferred to Irish Water which were necessary for the performance of local authority functions under other legislation.
-This includes domestic waste water treatment systems and rural water services.
+The local authorities continued to have powers that were transferred to Irish Water and were necessary for the performance of local authority functions under other legislation.
+This includes domestic wastewater treatment systems and rural water services.

 The legislation transfers all assets including buildings, water service infrastructure, vehicles, pipes, sewers and money from the relevant local authorities to Irish Water.
 Staff were transferred.
 There was provision for consultation and agreement between local authorities and Irish Water in relation to transfer of staff.

-The initial agreement between the Irish Water and local authority is subject to review after the second and seventh year.
+The initial agreement between Irish Water and the local authority is subject to review after the second and seventh years.
 It was intended that the initial agreement is for 12 years unless there is a significant failure on the part of local authorities to provide services under the agreement.

 Codes of practice may be prepared by Irish Water for approval by the Commission for Energy Regulation.
 They will make provision for customer service standards, billing, methods of payment of water charges, provision of information to customers and other matters deemed necessary by the Commission.

-Irish Water is to prepare a water services strategic plan to be submitted to the Minister.
+Irish Water is to prepare a strategic plan for water services to be submitted to the minister.
 It is to set out the objectives of Irish Water in respect of the 25 year period following approval of the plan and the means by which it proposes to achieve its objective.

 In preparing the water services strategic plan, Irish Water is to have regard to proper planning and sustainable development, ensuring insofar as practicable that the plan is consistent with the national spatial strategy, visual planning guidelines and river basin management plan.
-The policy must have regard to policy considerations including housing strategies, strategic development and water quality plans.
+The policy must consider policy factors, including housing strategies, strategic development, and water quality plans.

 Irish Water is to prepare investment plans where it considers investment in infrastructure is necessary to perform its functions.
-It must take account of the water services strategic plan above, other policy considerations including local area plans, regional planning guidelines and any strategic development zone.
+It must take into account the water services strategic plan above, other policy considerations, including local area plans, regional planning guidelines, and any strategic development zone.

 Before undertaking investment, Irish Water is to consult with the Environmental Protection Agency, regional bodies in whose area the investment plan is likely to apply and each planning authority in respect of whose functional area the investment plan is to apply.
 The investment plan is prepared for a two year period after the transfer date.
 Future plans will be for durations determined by the CER.